Type 3 Obesity: Causes, Risks & Effective Solutions

 How Did We Get Here?

-Many people assume obesity is just about “eating too much” or “not exercising,” but it’s way more complicated.
-This level of obesity develops due to a combination of factors:
+Many people assume excess weight comes only from “eating too much” or “not exercising,” yet situation proves far more complex.
+This extreme state develops due to a combination of factors:

 Genetics Play a Role